xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Sean is a PhD candidate in Statistics at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
-Sean has been working on modelling financial data, with new methods from Econometrics, Machine Learning, Data Science and FinTech.
+Sean is a PhD candidate in Statistics at [College of  Business, City University of Hong Kong](https://www.cityu.edu.hk).
+Sean has been working on empirical asset pricing, with new methods from Econometrics, Machine Learning, Data Science and FinTech.